Google May Be In Trouble For Firing James Damore

 Re: (Score:2)

+The more I learn about all of this, the more I think I was wrong the other day when I suggested that Google was in the clear legally.
+Its looking more like they are trying to cover up illegal acts.

-he's not a whistleblower (Score:2, Insightful)
+Re:he's not a whistleblower (Score:5, Insightful)

 google is majority white and majority male, so there is no discrimination here.